Binghamton metropolitan area: Transportation

-The core municipalities of Binghamton, Johnson City, and Endicott are connected together by the Southern Tier Expressway (NY 17, future Interstate 86).
+The core municipalities of Binghamton, Johnson City, and Endicott are connected together by the Southern Tier Expressway (NY 17, Interstate 86).
 Along with NY 17, Interstate 81 and Interstate 88 provide high-speed expressways that connect the majority of communities in the metro area together.
 I-81 connects the metro area to Syracuse, Canada, and Pennsylvania, while NY 17 connects the area to New York City and Western New York, and I-88 provides connections to Albany and New England.
 U.S. Route 11 and New York State Route 12 serve as important non-expressway gateways to the area.

 Main Street (NY 17C) is connected as a single road through much of the urban core, beginning in downtown Binghamton and running through Johnson City, Endwell, and Endicott.

 Broome County Transit operates 14 fixed route bus lines in the metropolitan area.
 Greyhound Bus Lines and New York Trailways operate intercity coach bus service through Binghamton, with direct connection to major cities in the region such as Ithaca, Syracuse, Rochester, Albany, and New York City.

 The Greater Binghamton Airport is located in the Town of Maine, just north of the Village of Johnson City.
-Currently Delta airlines services the airport.
+Currently Delta Air Lines services the airport.